Biomass Boiler Cost

 How does a biomass boiler work?

-Biomass boilers work by lighting organic materials such as wood and other biological matter, to produce heat to fuel the entire heating system.
+Biomass boilers work by lighting organic materials, such as wood and other biological matter, to produce heat to fuel the entire heating system.

 What size biomass boiler do I need?

 This often depends on the size of your property.
 Generally, the bigger the house is, the higher the demand for domestic heating.
-Therefore, you will require a larger boiler to supply heat to the property.

 How much fuel does a biomass boiler use?